 A breast lift is considered when the nipple and areola have drifted down below the natural crease.
-If the nipple resides above the crease regardless of a loss of fullness(sometimes described as pancake breasts) an implant is needed.
+If the nipple is located above the crease regardless of how flat the breast looks, an implant is needed.

 A breast lift will address:

 - loose skin which can be seen after weight loss

 - loose skin that can be seen after pregnancy or with hormonal changes

 - sagging which is frequently seen after nursing

 - asymmetry where one or both sides droop

 What are the risks involved with a Breast Lift?

 All surgeries carry risks.
 These risks are minimized when selecting an experienced board certified surgeon such as Dr. Friedlander.
 She will review the specific risks with you after she has examined you.